bentormey/btormey/src/pages/test.md

 You don't need exposure to all of them, you only need a mix of assets which are not highly correlated with each other.

 If you own property, you're already exposed to real estate.
-If you have a mortgage then you have leveraged exposure to real estate.
+If you have a mortgage then you have _leveraged_ exposure to real estate.

-Exchange-traded funds (ETFs) are vehicles for getting exposure to these broad asset classes.
+Exchange-traded funds (ETFs) are useful vehicles for getting exposure to these broad asset classes.

 Stock ETFs track major indicies, like the S&P 500 or FTSE 100, and allow you to achieve the same returns as the market on the whole...